Information Literacy at UC Clermont

 Options can include visiting your classroom, hosting a webinar, creating canvas modules, collaborating on a research project design, participating in canvas discussion boards, developing instruction videos, and more.
 It just starts with conversation about your learning outcomes and needs!

 Synchronous instruction can take place face-to-face or online through WebEx/Teams.
-During the COVID-19 pandemic, all instruction is online.

 In order to provide a thoughtful, well-constructed instruction session, we ask faculty to use the following guidelines: